 America’s Essential Hospitals is the voice for hospitals that care for people who face economic and social hardships.
 Our members also provide top-level trauma and burn care, and other lifesaving treatment; train health professionals; deliver comprehensive, coordinated care; and advance public health.
 We support our more than 300 members with advocacy for robust and sustainable federal support.
-Our accomplishments include:
+Our recent accomplishments include:

 Ensuring Equity in Incentive Programs